 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Thymoma.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu.
+Think of that menu as a roadmap to this full guide.

 Thymoma is a type of cancer that begins in the thymus.
-Located under the breastbone (also called the sternum), the thymus is a small organ that is part of the lymph system and helps white blood cells develop.
+The thymus is located under the breastbone, also called the sternum.
+It is a small organ that is part of the body’s immune system.

 Thymoma is generally a slow-growing tumor that does not usually spread outside of the thymus.
 Occasionally, it can spread to the lining of the lung, called the pleura.
 Less often, it can spread to other parts of the body.

-Thymic carcinoma (see Stages ) can also be located only in the thymus, but it is more likely to spread to the lining of the lung and other parts of the body.
+Thymic carcinoma (see Stages ) also starts in the thymus.
+It is more likely to spread to the lining of the lungs and other parts of the body.
 Thymic carcinoma can also be more difficult to treat.

 About 30% of people with thymoma also have a condition called myasthenia gravis.
 Myasthenia gravis is an autoimmune disorder caused by antibodies or T-cells that attack molecules, cells, or tissues of the person producing them.
 The main symptom of myasthenia gravis is fluctuating weakness in various muscles.
 It may affect any muscle that is under voluntary control, such as those that control eye movements, chewing, swallowing, coughing, and facial expression.
 Muscles that control breathing and movements of the arms and legs may also be affected in more severe cases.
 Myasthenia gravis may appear before thymoma is diagnosed or it may develop during or after treatment.

-In addition to myasthenia gravis, people with thymoma may also have other syndromes, called paraneoplastic syndromes.
-Paraneoplastic syndromes include severe low red blood cell count or anemia, called pure red cell aplasia, or low levels of antibodies known as immunoglobulins in the blood, called hypogammaglobulinemia.
+In addition to myasthenia gravis, people with thymoma may have other groups of syndromes, called paraneoplastic syndromes.
+These may include severe low red blood cell count or anemia, called pure red cell aplasia, or low levels of antibodies known as immunoglobulins in the blood, called hypogammaglobulinemia.